avdol0521/live-breh/content/notes/CRTA.md

 - command and control server :v self explanatory.
 - look at this for some fun: https://github.com/Cryakl/Ultimate-RAT-Collection
 #### Payload server
 - hosts the payloads and malicious scripts and stuff for the attacker to deliver into systems from
-#### redirector server
+#### Proxy servers
 - sits between the victim networks and the C2 server to mask the c2 server's address
 - attackers use a proxy chain of these servers to make it way harder to trace back to the c2 server
 #### DMZ (De-Militarized Zone) Network <br>
 ![[DMZ.png]]
 - acts as a seperate subnet to host external facing services like web or mail servers and stuff. minimizes the risk of the internal corporate lan being compromised by controlling traffic flow with firewalls